Dangerous Rendezvous: Production

 The conclusion of a three-episode story arc that begins in "Lunarville 7", "Dangerous Rendezvous" was actually filmed before the previous instalment, "Crater 101".
 It was shot immediately before "Traitor" on Stage 3 at Century 21 Studios.

 By the time script editor Tony Barwick wrote "Dangerous Rendezvous" and "Traitor", filming on Captain Scarlet was several weeks behind schedule.
 To remedy this, Barwick wrote a flashback to the first episode into each script to reduce the amount of new footage that would need to be shot, enabling the two episodes to be filmed in a combined 15 days instead of 20.
 Although the script for "Dangerous Rendezvous" allotted four minutes of the 25-minute running time for this old material, the flashback in the finished episode – in which Colonel White recalls humanity's disastrous first contact with the Mysterons – runs for about two minutes.

 Besides recalling the events that provoked Earth's war with the Mysterons, "Dangerous Rendezvous" was also written to explain a number of Spectrum protocols.
-Barwick prolonged Spectrum's wait for the Mysteron replt by adding scenes in which White, Captain Scarlet and Captain Blue, at the request of Dr Kurnitz, give an overview of the organisation's communications (specifically its cap radio technology and call signs) and put on a demonstration Angel launch.
+Barwick prolonged Spectrum's wait for the Mysteron reply by adding scenes in which White, Captain Scarlet and Captain Blue, at the request of Dr Kurnitz, give an overview of the organisation's communications (specifically its cap radio technology and call signs) and put on a demonstration Angel launch.

 "Dangerous Rendezvous" marks the return of the Spectrum maximum-security tanker transport "Yellow Fox", slightly modified from its first appearance in "Winged Assassin".